JonKing93/pfdf/docs/api/raster/raster.rst

             Raster.from_polygons(..., *, dtype)
             Raster.from_polygons(..., *, dtype, field_casting)

         Builds the raster using one of the data property fields for the polygon features.
 Pixels whose centers lie within a polygon are set to the value of the data field for that polygon.
 If a pixel is in multiple polygons, then the pixel's value will match the data value of the final polygon in the set.
-Pixels that do no lie within a polygon are set to a default NoData value, but see below for options to specify the NoData value instead.
+Pixels that do no lie within a polygon are set to a default NoData value, but refer below for options to specify the NoData value instead.

         The indicated data field must exist in the data properties, and must have an int or float type.
 By default, the dtype of the output raster will be int32 or float64, as appropriate.
 Use the ``dtype`` option to specify the type of the output raster instead.
 In this case, the data field values will be cast to the  indicated dtype before being used to build the raster.
 Note that only some numpy dtypes are supported for building a raster from polygons.
 Supported dtypes are: bool, int16, int32, uint8, uint16, uint32, float32, and float64.
 Raises an error